Send the link below via email or IMCopy

 Experiment: I tried plugging the toaster in two other outlets and it did not work. :(

-Conclusion: In conclusion, my hypothesis is supported and it is possible that something is wrong with the first outlet.
+Conclusion: In conclusion, my hypothesis is not supported and it is possible that something is wrong with the toaster.
+To be sure I will change my hypothesis to..."If I reset the circuit breaker then the toaster will work in the outlets".

 Library, internet, books, magazines, interviews, articles, research papers